 The Healing in Partnership project adapted the CVT psycho-educational group model to one that could easily be implemented in community settings.
-The new model is designed for six to seven sessions in consideration of the ability of community organizations to provide resources to sustain the group.
-If so indicated, the group sessions can be extended with the introduction of additional psycho-educational material.
+The model is designed for six-seven sessions in consideration of the ability of community organizations to provide resources to sustain the group.

+If resources are available, the group sessions can be extended with the introduction of additional psycho-educational material.
 Sessions are designed to be one and one-half to two hours in length.

-Content and order of topics are designed with the principles of group dynamics and with gradual exposure to trauma education in mind.
+Content and order of topics are designed with the principles of group dynamics and gradual exposure to trauma education in mind.
 Following the introductory session (Session 1) aimed at provoking discussion, the self-care session (Session 2) is recommended.
-Clinicians at CVT have found it helpful to reinforce current coping strategies of group members, as well as to introduce breathing and relaxation techniques early in the order of group sessions.
-In this way, group members can practice and employ these techniques throughout the duration of group.
+Clinicians at CVT have found it helpful to reinforce current coping strategies of group members as well as to introduce breathing and relaxation techniques early in the order of group sessions.
+In this way group members can practice and employ these techniques throughout the duration of group.

-While sessions can elicit strong emotions tied to significant stressors and extreme losses, the material and discussion address group members' immediate needs, build mastery, and help them connect to one another.
-What happens in the early sessions will enable group members to engage more deeply in sessions 3-6 that directly address the impact of war trauma.
+While sessions can elicit strong emotions tied to significant stressors and extreme losses, the material addresses group members' immediate needs, builds mastery of self-care skills, and aids in the development of connection to one another.
+What happens in the early sessions will enable group members to engage more deeply in the sessions that directly address the impact of war trauma.